-Students, once coveted by issuers, now have fewer choices
+Students, once coveted by card issuers, now have fewer choices for obtaining credit.

 In a few days, the era of readily available credit for people under 21 will end, not with a bang but a shrug.